BRuslanB/family-budget-app/README.md

 * Add and manage expense categories
 * Record and track expenses for each family member and category
 * View and filter expense reports by date range, family member, and category
-* Set and monitor budget limits for each category
+* Set and monitor income limits for each category

 * ## Technologies Used
 The Family Budget Tracker application is built using the following technologies: